blinklabs-io/docs/src/content/docs/guides/bursa/002-quick-start.md

 <br>

-Copy the path from Blinklabs and run the following command to download the binary file on your node server
+Copy the path from Blinklabs and run the following command to download the binary file.

 <br>